The StarBlast 6i Intelliscope is the PushTo version of the StarBlast 6 telescope.

 While many entry-level GoTo telescopes are not recommended for beginners, the 6i is a beast that compromises in the middle.
 As such, it’s suitable for beginners and intermediates may enjoy the ability to manually move the tube while incorporating the computerized object location system.

 Due to its size, it’s a great alternative to Dobsonians as you can travel easier with it because it’s compact and lightweight.
 So, if you plan on moving to various locations to get the best views, the StarBlast’s dimensions should be an attractive feature.
+It is so good, it features on our list of the best telescopes under $500.

 How Does the Orion StarBlast 6i Intelliscope Perform?